 Has your Internet suffered from a slow connection without any reason?
-Or do you often meet buffering when streaming Netflix or YouTube?
-It possibly derives from Internet throttling.
+Or do you often meet buffering or delay while streaming Netflix or YouTube or playing PUBG?
+It possibly derives from Internet bandwidth throttling.
 Here comes a guide on how to check and stop it.

 What is Throttling?